tokenring-ai/scraperapi/README.md

 ### Integration with Token Ring

-The package automatically integrates with Token Ring applications when properly configured.
-The plugin system will:
+The package automatically integrates with Token Ring applications through the plugin system:

-1. Register the ScraperAPI provider with the web search service
-2. Enable the provider when configuration is present
+1. **Automatic Registration**: The plugin automatically registers the ScraperAPI provider when configuration is detected
-3. Make it available to AI agents and chat commands
+2. **Service Integration**: Integrates with `@tokenring-ai/websearch` service
+3. **Chat Commands**: Available through chat interface when enabled
+4. **Agent Tools**: Available as tools for AI agents

 ## API Reference

 ### ScraperAPIWebSearchProvider

+The main provider class that extends `WebSearchProvider`.

 #### Constructor